whichfahim/insightboard/README.md

 # Insightboard
 An Angular-based dynamic dashboard settings panel allowing users to configure widget properties such as labels and data sources.
 Designed with reactive forms, Angular signals, and Material UI components.
+Instructions to run the project:

 1. **Clone the repository:**